openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 ``any``, an object type, or a type parameter.
 Otherwise, the result is ``false``.

-In |LANG|, the left-hand side expression can be of any reference type.
+In |LANG|, the left-hand side expression can be of any reference type, and the left operand cannot be a type.
 Otherwise, a compile-time error occurs.
-In addition, the left operand cannot be a type in |LANG|.

 |CB_BAD|
 ~~~~~~~~